 To get rid of the food particles, you should remove the racks from the oven and get rid of any obvious chunks of food.
 After this, you should run your oven’s self-cleaning mode.

 To clean the oven racks, you should use a solution that is one part vinegar and one part water.
 Then, wipe down the racks and the inside of your oven.
-This should be enough to get rid of any food particles that might have been left behind.

 #3 Avoid Strong Cleaning Solutions